learn-static/digital-exhibit-lab/docs/start-a-project.md

-# How to Set Up a digital-collection-module project
+# How to Set Up a digital-exhibit-lab project

 - template button
 - _config.yml